-10.1.
-As with outward Remittances (see Cash and Stock Remittances ('Rems') in and out of the branch above) sub post offices 'Rem' to Post Office's main processing centre (in Chesterfield) all cheques that the branch has taken in each day.
-These are put together into 'Stripey' envelopes and collected by the Royal Mail after each day's cut-off point.

-- 10.2.
-For almost all of the many cheques that Post Office handles each day, everything normally goes smoothly, but some cheques do get lost or accidentally spoiled either within the branch or at Chesterfield, while some get lost in transit. - 10.3.
-We have been informed that is possible for cheques to get damaged in Post Office's cheque processing equipment and subsequently not be processed.
-In such cases, if the cheque is so badly mutilated as to be unreadable, the possibility arises that a branch might be charged, through the TC process, for a missing payment.
-Also, where a customer's cheque 'bounces', these will be charged back to the branch if the branch staff has failed to follow standard operating procedure.
-Post Office will attempt, where possible, to obtain a replacement cheque from the customer. - 10.4.
+- 12.1.
+As with outward Remittances (see Cash and Stock Remittances ('Rems') in and out of the branch above) sub-postoffices 'Rem' to Post Office's main processing centre (in Chesterfield) all cheques that the branch has taken in each day.
+These are put together into 'Stripey' envelopes and collected by the Royal Mail after each day's cut-off time. - 12.2.
+For almost all of the many cheques that Post Office handles each day, everything normally goes smoothly, but some cheques do get lost or accidentally spoiled either within the branch or at Chesterfield, while some envelopes get lost in transit. - 12.3.
+We have also been informed that is possible for cheques to get damaged in Post Office's cheque processing equipment and therefore not be processed.
+In such cases, if the cheque is so badly mutilated as to be unreadable, the possibility arises that a branch might be charged, through the TC process, for a missing payment even though the cheque had been sent to Chesterfield.
+Also, where a customer's cheque 'bounces', it will be charged back to the branch if the branch staff failed to follow standard operating procedure.
+Post Office will attempt, where possible, to obtain a replacement cheque from the customer. - 12.4.
 Assertions have been made by some Applicants that customers' cheques (received in exchange for goods or services rendered at the counter) never cleared and they were held accountable for the value of those missing cheques.
-Post Office asserts that there have been no examples of this occurring and, as the mediation process develops, Post Office will have an opportunity to respond to several specific examples cited by Applicants. - 10.5.
-Some Applicants have complained that the TC process was sometimes so slow (in regard to cheques) that, by the time they had been advised that a cheque had been lost, mutilated or returned by the paying bank, all chances of them mitigating their loss were gone.
+Post Office has told us that there have been no examples of this occurring and, in due course, Post Office will have an opportunity to respond to several specific examples cited by Applicants.
+Enquiries on this matter are continuing - 12.5.
+Some Applicants have complained that the TC process was sometimes so slow (in regard to cheques) that, by the time they had been advised that a cheque had been lost, mutilated or returned by the paying bank, all chances of mitigating their loss were gone.

-11. Pensions and Allowances
+13. Pensions and Allowances

-- A small number of Applicants (eleven) have reported problems with Pensions and Allowances.
-Some of these cases include allegations of fraudulently manipulating pension and/or allowance payments, for example by showing amounts as having been paid out when they were not ("overclaims") or by allowing a green GIRO cheque to be re-used ("reintroductions").
-Several of these Applicants were accused of and some of those charged with offences of fraudulently processing overclaims and/or reintroductions and we have asked Post Office to help us gain a deeper understanding of the cases that were investigated and the subset of those that were prosecuted in order to find out why so few of those cases seem to have resulted in convictions.
-We will only be able to develop a properly evidenced view on this subject when we have examined more of the relevant cases. - 11.2.
-Enquiries on these issues are continuing.
+- 13.1.
+A small number of Applicants have reported problems with Pensions and Allowances.
+Some of these cases include allegations that the Subpostmaster fraudulently manipulated pension and/or allowance payments, for example by showing amounts as having been paid out when they were not ('overclaims') or by allowing a green GIRO cheque to be re-used ('reintroductions'). - 13.2.
+Several of these Applicants were accused by Post Office of fraudulently processing overclaims and/or reintroductions and we have asked Post Office to help us gain a deeper understanding of the cases that were investigated, and the subset of those that were prosecuted, in order to find out why so few of those cases seem to have resulted in convictions.
+We will only be able to develop a properly evidenced view on this subject when we have examined more of the relevant cases.
+Enquiries on these matters are continuing.

-12. Post Office's Data Retention Policy
+14. Post Office's Data Retention Policy